dolivetree/documentation/language/Glossary.md

 ==> 'lunch💪'
 ```

-### Deci language
+### Decipad language

-The Deci language is how you interact and use data in a calculation block.
+The language is how you interact and use data in a calculation block.

 ```deci live
 CurrentSavings = 50000